Mejituu/spotmicroai-basic-instructions/3. Install the SpotMicroAI software/README.md

 You need to have the electronic parts wired to finish successfully this manual.
 Check the [Electronics repository](https://gitlab.com/custom_robots/spotmicroai/electronics) repository if you are not ready yet.

+# Video

+There is a video to help in this steps: https://youtu.be/nBVdTmTjuQI

 # Install the software from the repository

 Installation has been automated for simplicity, open a terminal and run the following commands: